Valentin0851/learn_files/README.md

-# learning files of cpp syntax and algs ans data
+# learning files of cpp syntax and algs and data